The infinitely-hot start of big bang cosmology is easily absorbed by five most-basic assumptions (and yes, we’d welcome your comments and challenges):

 - More resources from among our scholars will be added.

-1. Select emails to Templeton Prize winners to be added.
+1. Select emails to Templeton Prize winners.

 2. An update of an email to Alvin Plantinga: “If knowledge of infinity is not possible then beliefs in God would be unreasonable” (from a review of Plantinga’s Warranted Christian Belief –PDF)